 Global Nonviolence Camp for Children: A week of structured activities for young children (August 2010) that brings community, faculty and student volunteers together.

 Alternative Weekend and Spring Break: Gandhi Center Interns work with community organizations to understand local needs, and provide assistance to individuals, such as remodeling dwellings for handicapped accessibility.

 Drawing Peace: Gandhi Center Interns sponsor a drawing contest for elementary age school children.
-This year the theme is “Peace Begins with Me”.
+This year the theme is “Peace and Diversity”.
 Past artwork has been displayed at the Massanutten Regional Library and at the Gandhi Center.